mck-9061/CATS/README.md

 ## Limitations
 * This only works on Windows and probably won't be ported to anything else.
 * It also only works with PC accounts running on Odyssey (The admin interface also works with Live Horizons, but the traversal system is Odyssey-only for now)
-* The traversal system currently only works on displays running at 1920x1080, assumes Elite is on your primary display, and assumes Elite is also running at 1920x1080.
+* The autopilot has experimental support for displays running at resolutions other than 1920x1080, though most resolutions haven't been tested.
+If it doesn't work with your display, feel free to reach out on Discord or open an issue on GitHub.
 * If you come across a problem, feel free to open an issue on GitHub or shoot me a message on Discord at mck#9061

 ## Installation